 I was talking to an overseas colleague today about the provision of psychotherapy services to young people who are in the most desperate of circumstances.
 This includes young people who are no longer able to be cared for in a family-based care environment, who find themselves bouncing between residential care, secure care, youth training centres (juvenile justice facilities), and homelessness.
 Often attempts are made to refer these young people to conventional mental health services, only for the young person to “not engage” or not meet service eligibility requirements.
 The latter often occurs when the young person does not have a stable care placement, and where mental health professionals express concern that without a stable attachment figure in the young person’s life there is a risk that the young person “might form an attachment to the therapist”.
 In many instances, this is seen as an adverse outcome for the young person.

 For more than a decade I have been an option of last resort for deeply hurt and troubled children and young people.
 After speaking to my colleague I thought about sharing some insights about this work and what I offer that has helped many, if not all such children and young people.
 In this article I will share some general themes, which I will return to in more detail in follow-up articles.
-For readers who would like to assess a broad description of my therapeutic approach, I would recommend accessing A Short Introduction to Attachment and Attachment Disorder (Second Edition), for which I will provide links below.
+For readers who would like to access a broad description of my therapeutic approach, I would recommend accessing A Short Introduction to Attachment and Attachment Disorder (Second Edition), for which I will provide links below.

 In the meantime, here are a number of key ideas that inform my approach and which I will endeavour to elaborate on in future articles:

 - I do not believe that a child or young person should be excluded from receiving a psychotherapy service just because there is a risk that they may “form an attachment” to the therapist.
 If this was a generalized exclusion criteria for accessing mental hearth service provision, these children and young people might never receive a service.